Roofers prepare and apply protective coverings to flat and sloped roof surfaces in accordance with construction plans and specifications.

 The interest code helps you figure out if you’d like to work in a particular occupation.

-Each set of 3 interest codes is listed in order of importance.
+Each set of 3 interest codes for this NOC group is listed in order of importance.

 A code in capital letters means it’s a strong fit for the occupation.